Revolt of the Languedoc winegrowers: A catastrophic half-century

 It produces oily layers on the leaf surface that cause them to fall early and weaken the vine.

 Thanks to Bordeaux mixture, a compound of Copper(II) sulfate and slaked lime, and the introduction of American plants used as rootstocks naturally resistant to phylloxera, the vines completely recovered.

-This did not end the manufacture of fake wines.

-In Le Monde illustré of 12 March 1870 an article by Leo de Bernard denounced falsified wine, "petit bordeaux ... made in Bercy, where the tasting service always has its eye and nose open.
+This did not end the manufacture of falsified wines.
+In an issue of Le Monde illustré (March 12th, 1870), an article by Leo de Bernard denounced the production and sell of adulterated wine: "petit bordeaux ... made in Bercy, where the tasting service always has its eye and nose open.
 The containers of this mixture, made of unknown ingredients, are confiscated and placed in a special cell.
 Their detention does not last long because there is no doubt of their guilt.
 On the day of execution, the condemned barrels are brought to the bank of the quai d'Austerlitz.
 A police commissioner ensures that prompt justice is done.
-When the signal is given the executioner of the high hygienic works opens the flanks of the victim, and from the deep wound a large black flow escapes into the Seine whose hue vaguely recalls logwood, litharge and other harmful drugs."
+When the signal is given the executioner of the high hygienic works opens the flanks of the victim, and from the deep wound a large black flow escapes into the Seine whose hue vaguely recalls logwood, litharge, and other harmful drugs."

-While everywhere else, especially in the North-West, the area planted with vines was decreasing, it increased in the departments of Aude, Gard, Hérault and Pyrénées-Orientales.
+While everywhere else, especially in the North-West, the area planted with vines was decreasing, it increased in the departments of Aude, Gard, Hérault, and Pyrénées-Orientales.

 These four provided 40% of French wine production, rising to almost 45% in the first half of the 20th century.

 Production in Haut Languedoc grew rapidly, particularly in the Biterrois and Béziers, self-proclaimed "World Capital of Wine".

 Great fortunes were made.
 Large landowners from industry, finance or the liberal professions had vast estates of several tens of hectares.

 Tampered wines appeared on the market to cope with foreign competition.